alessioborgi/RealTime-VLM/README.md

 ## 📝 License

-MIT — do whatever you want, just don’t remove attribution and be kind.
+CC BY 4.0 — do whatever you want, just don’t remove attribution and be kind.

 ---